-The post 2 FTSE 100 dividend growth stocks I’d buy today for a rising passive income appeared first on The Motley Fool UK.
+The post 2 FTSE 100 dividend growth stocks I’d buy with £5k appeared first on The Motley Fool UK.

 - Top shares for 2020

-Rupert Hargreaves owns shares in Unilever.
-The Motley Fool UK owns shares of and has recommended Unilever.
+Rupert Hargreaves owns no share mentioned.
+The Motley Fool UK has recommended Intertek.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2020